Andy Roddick Net Worth, Personal life & Playing Style

 Andy won slightly more than $20.6 million in event winnings while competing on the ATP Tour.
 He has made tens of millions of dollars through endorsements.
 Andy Roddick had a career record of 612-213 with a 74.18% winning rate and 32 titles.

-In this article, we will study Andy Roddick's playing style, media appearances, and some records.
+In this article, we will study the Andy Roddick net worth, career, his playing style, and media appearances.

-Andy Roddick’s net worth is estimated to be $40 million.
-In 2001, he spent $310,000 buying a small house in Boca Raton, Florida.
+Andy Roddick’s net worth 2025 is estimated to be $40 million.
+Andy Roddick home is worth $320,000, which he bought in 2001 in Boca Raton, Florida.
 In 2012, he got $350,000 for the house.
-Brooklyn and Andy bought a $1.1 million New York City condo a year before they were married.
+Brooklyn Decker and Andy Roddick bought a $1.1 million New York City condo a year before they were married.

 A few months after being married, in November 2009, Andy and Brooklyn bought a 1.8-acre lakefront property in Austin for an undisclosed sum.
 In 2013, they put the roughly 9,000-square-foot home on the property up for sale for $12.5 million.
 After failing to locate a buyer, they removed the listing.